 Students who complete an undergraduate degree at The College of St. Scholastica will achieve outcomes related to:

-The following minimum College requirements must be met for the bachelor of arts degree:
+The following minimum College requirements must be met for the bachelor's degree:

 A second bachelor's degree must be granted 12 months or more after the first degree.
 The new degree must include at least 32 unique credits.
 Otherwise, a second major is awarded.